inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

 ## TO DO - Transformation layer 0 –-> layer 1

 * R script: `./src/transformation_to_layer1/solid_soil_data_transformation_to_layer1.R`
-* Gap-filling from external data sources and internal gap-filling using assumptions:
-  + Folder AFSCDB.LII.2.2: also check whether there are any plot surveys that do not appear in so_som at all.
-Use the original data forms (with different repetitions etc), not the aggregated version.
-  + Anything to gap-fill for LI? (e.g. folders BIOSOIL.LI, FSCDB.LI.1?)
-FSCDB.LI.1: check whether any “OPT” data are currently missing.
-Oldest survey from Italy seems to be missing, Latvia and Austria probably incomplete too?
-  + FSCDB.LI: add profiles to pfh and prf that are lacking (check if this is actually the case: there may be an issue with different former German code plots with the same plot_id that now look like the same plot (same partner_code))
-  + Add column with data source for different variables (Note: partly completed)
-* profiles with data until 20 cm or 40 cm: ~~(i) assume carbon density in subsoil does not change with time; (ii) take a fixed carbon density of 0.1 ton C cm-1 ha-1 between 80 and 100 cm; or~~ (iii) monte carlo machine learning prediction of carbon density at a depth of 100 cm (assessing confidence interval)
-* considerable uncertainty in code_horizon_coarse_vol (in “pfh”) → first priority: coarse fragment fractions from other survey year?
 * Harmonise “horizon_coarse_weight” if volumetric instead of wt% (e.g. Slovak Republic), as indicated by partners in PIRs.
 * Harmonise soil textures where needed (e.g. Wallonia) to 63 µm limit using R soil texture wizard
 * Check “other_obs” columns properly
 * survey_year in "som" and "pfh" does not always correspond with the actual sampling year (i.e. sometimes lab analysis year).
 Correct by means of survey_year in "prf" and "pls"
-* Add potential sources of uncertainty, for example ring test standard deviations.
-In theory, this lab analytical uncertainty as well as sample pretreatment uncertainty should be somehow included along with spatial variation in the variation between plot repetitions.
-At this stage, we will just compare the order of magnitude of the ring test standard deviation with the standard deviation between plot repetitions.
-At this stage, no need to exclude any data on the basis of bad ring tests.
-* Make a separate script for LI versus LII, in which you can choose the survey form (so_som, so_pfh, s1_som, s1_pfh) and the variable to calculate stocks from.
-Different methodological decisions (e.g. about internal gap-filling opportunities) should be changeable via function input variables.
-List these important methodological variables and their options.
-A file with this methodological information should be exported as metadata in the output.
-* Check if layer_type matches total organic carbon contents
-* Improve internal gap-filling for bulk densities and organic layer weights outside of plausible ranges
-* Pedotransfer functions/machine learning for bulk densities
-* Re-evaluate coarse fragments
-* Check for undetected unit problems (BioSoil), e.g. TOC in 54_212 should be ten times higher
-* Internal gap-filling: also gap-fill across repetitions of certain layer 0 data (e.g. coarse fragments Slovakia)
-* Add columns with: original data; data source; upper boundary + lower boundary confidence interval
-* Internal gap-filling: update values for parameters that are considered constant
-* Organic layer weight: if unknown while layer limits are known: gap-fill by multiplying a median bulk density with the layer thickness
-* Harmonise scripts so that additional derived parameters are added in get_derived_variable_inconsistencies function